 I’ve always loved riding bikes.
 As a kid I grew up riding around on a Hutch BMX, building jumps, doing street tricks, chasing girls and pretty much harassing the neighborhood.
 As I got older biking was a means to get around town when I was in college to riding around a town on vacation.
 True road biking is something I picked up in my late thirty’s when I decided lifting heavy weights and running was pretty much going to destroy my body.

 I bought a bike magazine and checked out their recommendation in their best buys section.
 I found a Jamis Ventura Elite at what seemed like a decent price (little did I know at the time the bike would be what I would eventually pay for a set of wheels).
 I called some local bike shops and learned the local shop carried Jamis.
 I threw down $29.95 for a fitting, we ordered the bike and I was on my way.

-I learned about a local group ride that met on Sunday mornings in Easton, MD that had a reputation for being pretty serious and made up of ex and current road racers.
+My indoctrination in group riding was when I learned about a local group ride that met on Sunday mornings and had a reputation for being pretty serious and made up of ex/current road racers.
 I figured I’d join the group and kick some ass.
 I was the youngest guy in the group, but the only ass kicking that got done was mine.
-I learned real quick about the “real” meaning of fit.
-Fit to this group is bring able to ride fast for a “short” 50 miler on Sunday morning.
-The ride was a group ride/race and I lost every week, mostly getting dropped from all of 2010 and the beginning of 2011 when I finally figured out what it was all about.
-As I learned from the group, reading and talking to guys, I slowly transformed by body composition and upgraded my gear.
-In early 2011 I upgraded my bike, gear and everything other biking thing, lost 20lbs, redesigned my weight lifting workouts, in 2012 joined the Annapolis Bike Racing Team and started racing.
+I learned real quick about the real meaning of being fit.
+Fit to this group was being able to ride fast for fifty miles on Sunday morning and then go about an enjoy the rest of your day.